Peeragogy/Peeragogy.github.io/collab-ex.md

 Taylor and Jeremy Szteiter for inviting me to informally continue my education less than a month later.
 It is a tribute to them that I would then take four consecutive CEs without stopping.
-They can best share how to run a CE, but as a “student,” it is how to creatively take a CE that inspires what I’d like to share.
+They can best share how to run a CE, but as a “student,” it is how to creatively take a CE that I’d like to share.

 #### June 2013 CE: Scaffolding Creative Learning